Sunyq2022/NipahVirusModeling/README.md

 # Nipah Virus Spatial Modeling and Visualization

-This repository contains R scripts for modeling and evaluating the spatial distribution of Nipah virus outbreaks.
+This repository contains R scripts for modeling and evaluating the spatial distribution of Nipah virus outbreaks using Boosted Regression Trees (BRT).

 ## Repository Structure
 ├── Data/